 If humans colonized Mars, I’d expect its first shopping mall to look something like Core Pacific City, or the Living Mall as many Taipeiers call it.
 The unmistakable dome adorning the mall’s façade has become a Taipei landmark.
 Even if you aren’t interested in shopping, it’s worth taking a look at if you’re in Songshan District.

-Although it’s fallen out of fashion in recent years, Core Pacific City remains one of the better places in Taipei to shop.
+Although it’s fallen out of fashion in recent years, Core Pacific City remains one of the better places to shop in Taipei.
 Businesses are spread out over 15 above- and underground floors.

-Not that there’s ever a shortage of food in Taipei, but aside from the 400 stores, there are over 80 restaurants at the Living Mall to tempt your taste buds.
+Not that there’s ever a shortage of food in Taiwan’s capital, but aside from the 400 stores, there are over 80 restaurants at the Living Mall to tempt your taste buds.

 Zip up the Maokong Gondola